Psypher1/sveltekit-tailwind-starter/README.md

 This is my starter for projects I make with SvelteKit and Tailwind.
 It uses my conventions and how I like to build things

+## Using

+- svelte 4
+- sveltekit 2
+- tailwind 3

 ## Usage

 ```bash